Complete Guide

 Requirement 3: Payment Compliance

-You must have paid, or arranged to pay, any tax currently due.
+The taxpayer must have paid, or arranged to pay, any tax currently due.

 - Acceptable Payment Arrangements: